 the mode of thinking that occurs when the desire for harmony in a decision-making group overrides a realistic appraisal of alternatives

 the tendency to withhold information or opinions in group discussions

 the tendency of those who hold a minority opinion to express that opinion less quickly than people who hold the majority opinion

 leadership that organizes work, sets standards, and focuses on goals

 leadership that builds teamwork, mediates conflict, and offers support

-leadership that enabled by a leader's vision and inspirations, exerts significant influence
+leadership that, enabled by a leader's vision and inspiration, exerts significant influence